 1. The Parents

 Prospective parents must be 25 to 50 years old.
 Each parent must be at least 20 years older than the child.
-If one of the adoptive parents is between 50 and 55 years, the family needs to be open to adopting a child (or children) at least 5 years or older, but in some cases, at least 7 years or older, or a child with moderate/severe special needs.
+If one of the adoptive parents is between 50 and 55 years, the family needs to be open to adopting a child (or children) at least 5 years old or older, but in some cases, at least 7 years old or older, or a child with moderate/severe special needs.
 Couples must adopt jointly.
-Although no law prohibits LBTQ+ persons from adopting, Taiwan does not place children for adoption with same-sex couples.
-Single parents are not permitted to adopt from Taiwan currently.

-Couples must be married for at least two years and, in some cases, at least five years, with no more than one divorce each in their history.
-(Your agency will give guidance on these cases.)
+Couples must be married for at least 2 years and, in some cases, at least 5 years, with no more than one divorce each in their history.
+Again, your agency will give guidance on these cases.
 Prospective parents must have no criminal record interfering with their ability to parent an adoptive child (such as child abuse, sexual abuse, or domestic violence).

 The Taiwan program requires that prospective parents be in good physical health, with no record of drug or alcohol abuse.
-Parents with a history of mental health issues (anxiety, depression, etc.) will be considered case-by-case basis.
-Prospective parents must provide evidence that their combined annual income is at least $80,000, and their net worth must also be at least $80,000.
+Parents with a history of mental health issues (anxiety, depression, etc.) will be considered on a case-by-case basis.
+Prospective parents must meet the USCIS requirements and prove their ability to support an adopted child.

 2. The Family